coreyb-git/dvorak-key-guide.nvim/README.md

 Features:

-1. Changes layout for all modes except Normal mode so that typical navigation and edit keybinds remain in their usual position!
-2. Can be changed back to QWERTY.
+1. Changes layout for INSERT mode.
-3. Shows the keyboard layout guide in a window.
+1. Shows the keyboard layout guide in a window.
+1. Can be set to show the guide without attempting to change the key bindings, for when the keyboard layout has already been set in the system settings, but the layout is unfamiliar.

 Commands:

 1.  :KeyboardLayoutShowGuide
+1.  :KeyboardLayoutMapToColemak
 1.  :KeyboardLayoutMapToDvorak
 1.  :KeyboardLayoutMapToQWERTY